ayush-s-tomar/self-healing-rag/README.md

 | Vector store | [Chroma](https://www.trychroma.com/) |
 | UI | [Streamlit](https://streamlit.io/) |
 | Deployment | Hugging Face Spaces (Docker) |

+---

+## ☁️ Deployment

+The live demo runs on **Hugging Face Spaces**, using the Docker SDK:

+1. Create a new Space at [huggingface.co/new-space](https://huggingface.co/new-space) → SDK: **Docker**
+2. Push this repo to the Space's git remote (Spaces build directly from a `Dockerfile` at the repo root, or from `streamlit_app/` if you point the Space config at that subdirectory)
+3. Add `GROQ_API_KEY` under **Settings → Repository secrets**
+4. The Space builds and serves the Streamlit app automatically on push

+Because the app has no external database — Chroma runs in-process and PDFs are ingested per-session — there's no separate data layer to provision.

+---

+## 🗺️ Roadmap

+- [x] Cyclical retrieve → generate → critique → retry loop (LangGraph `StateGraph`)
+- [x] Two-model split (fast critic, larger generator)
+- [x] Live self-healing trace panel
+- [x] PDF ingestion via sidebar upload
+- [x] Graceful fallback after retry budget exhausted
+- [ ] Quantify the loop's own value — measure groundedness-failure rate and retry success rate on a small labeled query set, the way [ResumeIQ](https://github.com/ayush-s-tomar/ResumeIQ) evaluates its ATS scorer
+- [ ] Multi-document / multi-PDF sessions
+- [ ] Configurable retry limit exposed in the UI (currently set in code)
+- [ ] Persistent vector store option for repeat queries across sessions

+---

 ## 🤝 Contributing